Exodus 3:1-15 (NRSV)

 Lesson Three: Sometimes the Lord comes to, calls forth the curious among us, those who dare to enter dialogue with the divine.
 Moses had to have enough curiosity to come over to the bush and see what was happening.
 Some people are so clueless spiritually that they have lost their curiosity.
 You, obviously, have not lost your curiosity.

 Lesson Five: All of this has been at the Lord’s gracious initiative.
 This entire encounter was the Lord’s idea.
 This is not something that Moses sought.
-Moses did not have a plan, and then go to God.
-In fact, as far as we know, Moses wanted to be left alone.
+Moses did not have a plan, and then go to the Lord.
+In fact, Moses wanted to be left alone.
 The call, the choice of Moses, great messenger of God to Pharaoh, all of this was the Lord’s idea.

 Moses, of course, lived centuries ago, and Mann is a fictional character.